-Attendance - During the fiscal year ended December 31, 2018, the Corporation held 9 directors' meetings.
-All directors were at all meetings.
+Attendance - During the fiscal year ended December 31, 2019, the Corporation held 9 directors' meetings.
+All directors were at all meetings other than Gary Sugar, who attended 6 meetings.
 When appropriate, directors are excluded from portions of some meetings in order to facilitate discussions among independent or non-conflicted directors.